MKnierim/TeaTimer/README.md

 * Add minimize button on top

 ### Functionality
-* Figure out how to make buttons clickable multiple times before starting the timer (adjusting infusion cycle with repeated clicks) - Could be done with one shot QTimer?
 * Make sure that clicking a different button resets the cycle count (don't increase if a different tea is chosen) - Maybe I could integrate the cycle state into the Tea object (in data.py) later...

 ### Data